Kong/docs.konghq.com/app/_hub/kong-inc/response-transformer/index.md

       required: false
       value_in_examples: "json-key-toremove, another-json-key"
       description: List of property names.
 Remove the property from the JSON body if it is present.
+    - name: rename.headers
+      required: false
+      description: List of original_header_name:new_header_name pairs.
+If the header `original_headername` is already set, rename it to `new_headername`.
+Ignored if the header is not already set.
     - name: replace.headers
       required: false
       description: List of headername:value pairs.
 If and only if the header is already set, replace its old value with the new one.
 Ignored if the header is not already set.